-Three proposals are presented here: the DR-Microstructure (and the associated DSR-Microstructures), the HT-Microstructure and the ME-Microstructure.
-Actually, they are derived from the representation of non binary CSPs by equivalent binary CSPs: the dual representation, the hidden variable transformation, and the mixed approach.
+It would be possible to define such microstructures in terms of hypergraphs, as suggested in (Cohen 2003).
+However, given the wealth of literature on the graphs, both for combinatorics and for algorithms, we have preferred to define these microstructures in terms of graphs.
+Three proposals are presented here: the DR-Microstructure, the HT-Microstructure and the ME-microstructure.
+Actually, they are derived from the representation of n-ary CSPs by equivalent binary CSPs: the dual representation, the hidden variable transformation, and the mixed approach.
 We have studied these different microstructures whose none constitutes a formal generalization of the classical binary microstructure.
+Indeed, if the considered CSP is a binary CSP, none of these microstructures is the conventional binary microstructure.

 Although this work is prospective, we have begun to show the interest of this approach.
 For this, we have studied some known tractable classes which have been initially defined for binary CSPs, and expressed in terms of properties of the microstructure of binary CSPs.
 Here, a first result is related to the case of microstructures of binary CSP whose the number of maximal cliques is bounded by a polynomial.
 These instances are known to be tractable in polynomial time by the usual algorithms for solving binary CSPs, as BT, FC or RFL.
-These classes extend naturally to non binary CSPs whose microstructures satisfy the same properties about the number of maximal cliques, if now using the non binary versions of the same algorithms.
-We have also shown how the BTP class can naturally be extended to non-binary CSPs while expressing the notion of broken triangle within a microstructure of non binary CSPs.
+These classes extend naturally to n-ary CSPs whose microstructures satisfy the same properties about the number of maximal cliques, if now using the n-ary versions of the same algorithms.
+We have also shown how the BTP class can naturally be extended to non-binary CSPs while expressing the notion of broken triangle within a microstructure of n-ary CSPs.
 This class is of interest because it includes various well-known tractable classes of binary CSPs, which are now defined in terms of constraints of arbitrary arity.

-We now hope that these tools will be used at the level of non binary CSPs for theoretical studies as it was the case for the classical microstructure of binary CSPs.
-Although a practical use of these microstructures seems quite difficult for us with respect to issues of efficiency, we believe that one possible and promising track of this work could be to better understand how common backtracking algorithms work efficiently for the non binary case, and the same thing for numerous heuristics.
+We now hope that these tools will be used at the level of n-ary CSPs for theoretical studies as it was the case for the classical microstructure of binary CSPs.
+Although a practical use of these microstructures seems quite difficult for us with respect to issues of efficiency, we believe that one possible and promising track of this work could be to better understand how common backtracking algorithms work efficiently for the n-ary case, and the same thing for numerous heuristics.